ollimenzel/blog/content/post/2023/05/disable_sharing/index.md

 ---
 title: "How to Disable Sharing for Non-Owners in SharePoint Online"
+description: "SharePoint Online is a powerful collaboration tool that allows users to share documents and collaborate with others.
+However, sometimes you may want to restrict sharing permissions for non-owners of a document.
+In this post, we'll show you how to disable sharing for non-owners in SharePoint Online."
 date: 2023-05-11
 author: Oliver
+keywords: ["How-to", "SiteOwners", "SharePoint"]
 tags: ["How-to", "SiteOwners", "SharePoint"]
 categories: ["Microsoft365"]
 slug: Disable_sharing
 toc: false
 image: Microsoft365-Logo.png
 ---

-SharePoint Online is a powerful collaboration tool that allows users to share documents and collaborate with others.
-However, sometimes you may want to restrict sharing permissions for non-owners of a document.
-In this post, we'll show you how to disable sharing for non-owners in SharePoint Online.

 ## Steps to Disable Sharing for Non-Owners

 1. Open the SharePoint Online site where you want to disable sharing for non-owners.